MatrixMike/dreidel-drinking-game/README.md

 * Three ש's in a row - Those three pour into the cup until it is full or their drink is empty
 * Three ג's in a row - Those three remove an item of clothing each

-Game ends when someone vomits or gets naked, players swapping in and out is fine.
+Game ends when someone vomits or gets naked or engaged, players swapping in and out is fine.

 No scarves allowed.